pebakery/pebakery-docs/Commands/INI/IniDelete.md

 ## Remarks

-PEBakery will optimize multiple `IniDelete` in a row to single command.
+PEBakery will optimize multiple `IniDelete` commands in a row into single delete command.

 ## Example